Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

   Recursively process the Peano numbers down to zero according to a *folding function*, while keeping track of an *accumulator*.
   ``nat_foldk`` is a more general version of the left fold allowing for early termination.
-It takes three arguments, one depending on the type variable ``'A``.
+It takes three arguments, two depending on the type variable ``'A``.

   - The function describing the fold step.
 This function takes three